kueben96/micro-frontend-react-saas/readme.md

   - Browser History: Look at the path portion of the url (everything after the domain) to figure out what the current path is
   - Hash History
   - Memory or Abstract History: Keep track of the current path in memory

-  #### Hints:

-  - For development in isolation mode, you can use browser router and replace it with memory history later when running with container app
+  - **Hint:** In Isolation mode marketing, create browser history, for prod & container mode, use memory history